Farrah Abraham Talks Career Future, Hints That Her Best Selling Book May Be Turned Into A Movie

 “I have been working over a year with screenwriting, turning my New York Times bestselling book, My Teenage Dream Ended, into a feature film.”

-Farrah didn’t go into any details about the project, but it sounds like it is something she is passionate.
+Farrah didn’t go into any details about the project, but it sounds like it is something she is passionate about.

 Following her time on 16 and Pregnant, Farrah went on to share her life on the hit MTV show Teen Mom OG.
 Along with Maci Bookout, Amber Portwood, and Catelynn Lowell, the girls shared their stories.
-While the show has been on the air for a decade, Farrah herself left the show back in 2017.
-Since then, she has kept busy working.
+While the show has been on the air for a decade, Farrah herself left the show back in 2017 and has since kept busy working.

-Following Farrah’s exit from the show, MTV filled her spot with two new cast members, Bristol Palin and Cheyenne Floyd.
-Bristol shared her life on the show for only one season before deciding to leave while Cheyenne Floyd continues to share her story on the show.
+Following Farrah’s exit from Teen Mom OG, MTV filled her spot with two new cast members, Bristol Palin and Cheyenne Floyd.
+Bristol shared her life on the show for only one season before deciding to leave while Cheyenne continues to share her story.